Illinois Medical Marijuana Card

 Illinois Medical Marijuana Caregiver Information >

 Yes.
 In August 2013, Governor Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act into law, legalizing medical cannabis in Illinois.
-The bill permitted the cultivation and use of medical marijuana in the state and established a medical marijuana program now called the Illinois Medical Cannabis Patient-Registry Program (MCPP).
-Under the state's medical marijuana program, qualified patients may use medical marijuana to treat specific medical conditions.
+The bill permitted the cultivation and use of medical marijuana in the state and established a medical marijuana program now called the Illinois Medical Cannabis Patient Registry Program.
+Under the state's medical marijuana program, qualifying patients may use medical marijuana to treat specific qualifying medical conditions.

 Medical marijuana in Illinois is available to residents who have obtained medical marijuana cards and have been certified as suffering from a qualifying debilitating medical condition.
 Persons suffering from the following approved conditions are eligible to receive medical cannabis recommendations for medical marijuana use: